Bisha Mine Location

 Bisha is a large, high-grade volcanogenic massive sulphide (VMS) deposit located 150km west of Asmara, Eritrea, East Africa.
 The Bisha Mine benefits from high grade base metal reserves, strong support of the Government of Eritrea and an advantageous location with good local road and port infrastructure.

 The Bisha Main deposit is located within the Bisha Mining License and the Harena satellite deposit lies in a separate Mining License 6 kilometers south, connected by a flat unsealed road.
 Bisha Main and Harena currently make-up 100% of the mineral reserves for Bisha.
 See the latest presentation for maps and location details.

 Click here for details on Resource and Reserves.

 Bisha Mine and Plant

 Bisha is mined using conventional drill and blast open pit mining techniques to remove waste and deliver ore to the run-of-mine (ROM) stockpile.
 See photo gallery for latest pit and mining operations pictures.

-Power is provided to the Bisha plant by a fleet of dedicated diesel generators managed by Aggreko.
+Power is currently provided to the Bisha plant by a fleet of dedicated diesel generators managed by Aggreko.
+Nevsun recently signed a long-term power agreement with Aggreko to supply the mine with a combination of diesel and solar power which should be operational by Q4 2017.
 Water is sourced from pit de-watering, the tailings pond and from local well fields.

 Concentrate Export Infrastructure

 Concentrate is being exported using a proven system with industry leading environmental controls.
-At present, copper concentrate is loaded from the mine site stockpile into custom sealed shipping containers and transported to the port of Massawa by truck.
-The sealed containers of approximately 35 tonnes each including the weight of the container, are stockpiled in Massawa at the container port facilities awaiting bulk ship arrivals.
+At present,concentrate is loaded from the mine site stockpiles into custom sealed shipping containers and transported to the port of Massawa by truck.
+The sealed containers of approximately 35 tonnes each, including the weight of the container, are stockpiled in Massawa at the container port facilities awaiting bulk ship arrivals.
 The Rotainer crane system then discharges the containers through a tipping 360 degree rotation into the hold of the bulk vessels and the empty containers are returned to Bisha for re-loading.
-The bulk vessels deliver the concentrate to copper smelters worldwide typically in 11,000 tonne parcels.
+The bulk vessels deliver the concentrate to smelters worldwide typically in 11,000 tonne parcels.

 Resources & Reserves